sagemath/trac_to_gh/Issue 2045.md

 # Issue 2045: unfriendly error message when plotting square roots of a function that is negative.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2045

 Original creator: jason